 This is a module based course with each module worth one credit upon completion of its requirements.
 It is required to complete a minimum of 3 modules per semester.
 All aspects covered in these modules will help the student become more confident in the kitchen.
-Students are required to pay a fee to cover all cooking costs, please refer to the fee schedule on page 14 as prices are subject to change.
+Students are required to pay a fee to cover all cooking costs.